Quick Answer

 - a desire for more variety in the later-run decision space

-That is why this guide stays conservative: if screen readability or run clarity starts dropping, simplify your Blessing plan instead of forcing another combo piece.
+If screen readability or run clarity starts dropping, simplify your Blessing plan instead of forcing another combo piece.

 FAQ